-Ensure that the school is aware of the incident and has logged your child’s injury in an accident book, and confirm that the school was indeed to blame.
-General childhood falls such as tripping while running and playing will more than likely not result in a compensation payout, but negligence on behalf of the school (such as leaving trip hazards in a playground or classroom) more often than not will be.
+You should ensure the school is aware of the incident and has logged your child’s injury in an accident book.
+General childhood falls such as tripping while running and playing will more than likely not result in a compensation payout.

 There are five core areas that anybody involved in an accident that results in a hernia may wish to claim for.

 Hernias can be extremely painful, and cause huge amounts of emotional distress and physical discomfort.
 A claim for general damages will encompass any change to your lifestyle caused by the accident from the aforementioned pain and emotional trauma.
 Other aspects that could determine the compensation for a hernia injury include long-term side effects of the injury and any negative psychological impact caused by it.

 It is not just the injured party that suffers in the aftermath of a hernia.
 A spouse or partner may need to take time off work to assist the individual who may struggle to perform basic tasks.
 This includes dressing and generic household tasks, in the immediate aftermath of surgery.
 The spouse or partner in question is entitled to seek reimbursement for any lost earnings during this enforced absence from work.

 - Loss of Earnings –

 It stands to reason that you will not be able to work following hernia surgery, and if you have a physical job the time spent in recovery may be longer.
 These lost earnings, whether they be in the present or projected in the future, can be reclaimed as part of your case.